acidonper/ocp-gitops-argocd-with-vault-secrets/README.md

 NOTE: It is required to update the file **vault.env** in order to update the required information.

-Regarding the steps to deploy Argo CD in Openshift and create the respective Argo CD appplication that handles the secrets creation, once the Red Hat GitOps is installed, are included in the following procedure:
+Regarding the steps to deploy Argo CD in Openshift and create the respective Argo CD application that handles the creation of the secret, once the Red Hat GitOps is installed and the information required to access Vault is included in the respective environment variables file, are included in the following procedure:

 ```$bash
 oc new-project argocd